 I can never get enough of cute comedies featuring loved ones turning into some sort of supernatural creature or gaining magic powers—especially if they came from the 80s!
-But are these two from 1989 worthy of the best decade ever?
+But are 1989 films Teen Witch and My Mom’s a Werewolf worthy of the best decade ever?

 TEEN WITCH (1989)